Priyanshu90122/Cross-lingual-Sentiment-Analysis-for-Indian-E-commerce-Reviews/README.md

-# Cross-lingual-Sentiment-Analysis-for-Indian-E-commerce-Reviews
-# Overview
-This project explores sentiment analysis across Indian languages using cross-lingual NLP models.
-In the Indian e-commerce ecosystem, user reviews are often written in Hindi, Tamil, Telugu, Bengali, Marathi, and code-mixed Hinglish, which are not well supported by English-centric sentiment systems.
-The objective of this work is to understand how pretrained multilingual transformers behave on such data and how uncertainty can be handled in a practical, research-oriented manner.
+# Cross-lingual Sentiment Analysis for Indian E-commerce Reviews
+This project investigates zero-shot cross-lingual sentiment analysis for Indian e-commerce reviews using pretrained multilingual transformers.
+Indian user-generated content is inherently multilingual and code-mixed (e.g., Hindi, Tamil, Telugu, Bengali, Marathi, and Hinglish), posing challenges for sentiment models trained primarily on English data.
+The objective of this work is not to maximize accuracy, but to analyze cross-lingual transfer behavior, model uncertainty, and error patterns when applying a single multilingual model across diverse Indian languages without language-specific fine-tuning.
+The project is designed as a research-oriented study, focusing on model behavior, calibration, and limitations rather than application-level optimization.

-# Problem-Statement
+# Problem Statement
-- Indian e-commerce platforms receive a large number of user reviews written in multiple Indian languages and code-mixed forms such as Hinglish.
-- Most existing sentiment analysis systems are English-centric and tend to classify opinions only as positive or negative, ignoring neutral or ambiguous feedback.
+Indian e-commerce platforms receive large volumes of reviews written in multiple Indian languages and code-mixed forms such as Hinglish.
+Existing sentiment analysis systems are largely English-centric and often collapse ambiguous feedback into binary positive or negative labels.

-- As a result, a significant portion of Indian customer sentiment is either misclassified or not properly utilized.
-# Motivation
-From manual inspection of e-commerce platforms, a large fraction of reviews:
-- Are written in non-English languages
-- Contain mixed scripts or informal expressions
-- Express weak or ambiguous sentiment rather than strong polarity
-- Most existing sentiment systems:
-- Collapse these cases into positive or negative labels
+This leads to:
+- Poor handling of neutral or mixed sentiment -Systematic misclassification of code-mixed reviews
-- Fail to model uncertainty explicitly
+- Lack of uncertainty awareness in predictions

-This project aims to study and address these issues using cross-lingual representations.
-# Dataset and Statistics
+This project studies these challenges through a controlled zero-shot multilingual evaluation.

+# Methodology (Research Framing)
 -  Dataset: Amazon Multilingual Reviews (HuggingFace)
-- Domain: E-commerce
-- Languages: English + multiple Indian languages
+- Languages: English, Hindi, Tamil, Telugu, Bengali, Marathi + synthetic Hinglish
-- Sample Size Used: ~1,000 reviews per language (for analysis and testing)

-# Sentiment Label Distribution (approx.)

-After mapping star ratings to sentiment labels:
-- Positive: ~55–60%
-- Neutral: ~15–20%
-- Negative: ~20–25%
+- Label Mapping:

-# Model
+ - 1–2 stars → Negative
+ - 3 stars → Neutral
+ - 4–5 stars → Positive

-- Architecture: XLM-RoBERTa (multilingual transformer)
+- Model: XLM-RoBERTa (pretrained multilingual transformer)
-- Task: Sequence-level sentiment classification
-- Labels: Positive / Neutral / Negative
-- Training: No language-specific fine-tuning (zero-shot cross-lingual setup) The model is used as-is to focus on cross-lingual generalization rather than task-specific optimization.

-# Methodology
-- Lightweight preprocessing
-Minimal cleaning is applied to avoid removing language-specific cues.

-- Cross-lingual encoding
-Reviews are encoded using shared multilingual representations.

-- Sentiment inference
+- Setup: Zero-shot inference (no supervised fine-tuning)
-Softmax probabilities are computed for each sentiment class.
+- Inference: Softmax probabilities over sentiment classes

-- Confidence-based calibration
-Predictions with low confidence are mapped to Neutral, instead of forcing polarity.
+- Uncertainty Handling: Confidence-based calibration, mapping low-confidence predictions to Neutral This setup isolates cross-lingual generalization effects from task-specific fine-tuning.

-# Quantitative Observations
+# Key Observation
-From empirical testing on multilingual and code-mixed inputs:

--Strongly polar reviews typically produce confidence scores > 0.70
+- Strongly polar reviews typically produce confidence scores > 0.70
 - Ambiguous or mixed-opinion reviews often fall below 0.55 confidence
-- Without calibration, neutral sentiment is frequently misclassified as positive or negative
+- Without calibration, neutral sentiment is frequently misclassified
-- Confidence-based handling improves interpretability, especially for Indian code-mixed text
+- Confidence-based handling improves interpretability for Indian and code-mixed textrvations

-# Qualitative Analysis
-Examples such as:
-- “Product theek hai, price thoda zyada laga”
-- “Quality achhi hai but delivery disappoint kar gayi”

-show that:

-- Human perception is often neutral or mixed
-- Model confidence reflects this ambiguity
-Explicit uncertainty handling aligns model output closer to human judgment

 # Limitations
- No supervised fine-tuning on Indian-language sentiment data
+- No supervised fine-tuning on Indian-language sentiment datasets
 - Sarcasm and implicit sentiment remain challenging

-- Neutral detection relies on a heuristic threshold These limitations are documented intentionally to maintain research transparency.
+- Neutral detection relies on heuristic confidence thresholds

+These limitations are explicitly acknowledged to maintain research transparency.
-# Future Work
-- More principled uncertainty modeling (entropy, margin-based methods)
-- Aspect-level sentiment analysis (price, delivery, quality)
-- Study of linguistic patterns in Hinglish and other code-mixed forms

 # Why this matters for Multilingual NLP
 This project demonstrates:
-- Practical cross-lingual transfer learning
+- Practical cross-lingual transfer analysis

-- Handling of low-resource and mixed-language text
+- Challenges of low-resource and code-mixed text

-- Explicit modeling of uncertainty
+- Importance of uncertainty modeling in multilingual NLP systems

-- A research-first system design mindset

-It serves as a foundation for deeper multilingual NLP research rather than a finished application.

-This imbalance highlights why neutral sentiment is often under-predicted by pretrained models.
+A research-first approach suitable for deeper multilingual studies

+Uncertainty Handling: Confidence-based calibration, mapping low-confidence predictions to Neutral

+This setup isolates cross-lingual generalization effects from task-specific fine-tuning.